LPic95/Autocomplete/README.md

 def count_words(tokenized_sentences):
     word_counts = {}
     for sentence in range(len(tokenized_sentences)):
-        # Go through each token in the sentence
+        # go through tokens in the sentence
         for token in (tokenized_sentences[sentence]):
             if token not in word_counts.keys():
                 word_counts[token] = 1